KKiim/Bachelor-Thesis-Leader-Follower-Analysis-in-Immersive-Analysis/README.md

 Start the WebSocket:
 * cd to the WS folder
-* -node server.js- starts the WebSocket-Server
+* `node server.js` starts the WebSocket-Server

 Start Cesium:

-  * On a Windows with node just start it the usaual way: cd to Cesium and <node server.js>
+  * On a Windows with node just start it the usaual way: cd to Cesium and start the server with `node server.js`
   * Master Display: http://localhost:PORT/Apps/Sandcastle/gallery/1SyncBird.html?mode=master
   * Slave Displays: http://localhost:PORT/Apps/Sandcastle/gallery/1SyncBird.html?mode=slave
 OR